Sky Tonight

 Where is NGC1724 right now?

 NGC1724 is located in the constellation Auriga.
-At the current time, it is below the horizon and not visible from your location.
+Although NGC1724 is currently 78° above the horizon, it is not visible because it is daytime.

 TimeElevation